AsadiAhmad/Notico/README.md

 ### Via CDN (easy to use):

-you can use this script line for using the CDN :
+You can use this script line for using the CDN :

 ```sh
 <script src="https://cdn.jsdelivr.net/npm/notico@1.0.2/Package/notico.js" defer></script>